Consensys/infura-sdk/README.md

 ## Authentication

-Authentication requires an active `PROJECT_ID` and `PROJECT_SECRET` from an Ethereum project.
-Find an example in your [Infura dashboard](https://infura.io/dashboard) or create a new Ethereum project and get the details in project settings.
+Authentication requires an active `PROJECT_ID` and `PROJECT_SECRET` from an Ethereum project in Infura.
+You can find it in your [Infura dashboard](https://infura.io/dashboard) in project settings.

 To run the example code, add the following environment variables to a `.env` file: